INTRODUCTION

 The training scheme addresses the following aspects of rock-climbing instruction:

-Entry into the training scheme at the Top Rope Guide level is open to anyone with some climbing experience who wishes to work with clients in a top rope and/or abseiling situation.
-At the first level, candidates do not need to be lead climbers.
-However, to continue onto the second level (Single Pitch Guide) which is encouraged, they would need to be a competent lead climber, capable of leading graded traditional climbs safely and efficiently.
-Previous instructing experience is not a prerequisite.
+Top Rope Guide level (TRG), entry at this level is open to anyone with appropriate climbing experience who wishes to work with clients in a top rope climbing and abseiling situation.
+At this level, candidates do not need to be lead climbers.

-The ACIA currently operates with several levels of qualification.
-These are sequential and each builds upon the knowledge, skills, and experience of the preceding level.
+The ACIA currently operates with three pathways and several levels of qualification.
+The qualifications in each pathway are sequential and each build upon the knowledge, skills, and experience of the preceding level.
 At each level there is a training course and subsequent assessment, separated by an interim training period with a logbook requirement.
-The levels are:
+The pathways and levels are:

 • Top Rope/Abseil Guide (TRG)